cloudposse/terraform-aws-eks-cluster/README.md

 However, it is possible to get the worker node roles from the terraform-aws-eks-node-group via Terraform "remote state" and include them with any other roles you want to add (example code to be published later), so we make ignoring the role changes optional.
+(This is what we do for Cloud Posse clients.)
 If you do not ignore changes then you will have no problem with making future intentional changes.

 The downside of having `kubernetes_config_map_ignore_role_changes` set to true is that if you later want to make changes, such as adding other IAM roles to Kubernetes groups, you cannot do so via Terraform, because the role changes are ignored.